jalso-2/langsnap_server/README.md

   - Anki-style: Time interval training to learn most effectively
   - Object recognition allows you take a picture to make new cards from real world objects!
-  - VR translation of text to another language
+  - AR translation of text to another language

 # Wireframes